This sign made us smile while we waited in a long line at the car wash recently.

 Another snow day.
 It’s been a rough winter here in the Northeastern US.
 We wonder if our Butterfly Bush will survive the cold.
 The Rhododendron’s leaves are rolled up so tight, they look like pencils.
 When we shovel, there’s no place to put more snow.

 What brings a sense of hope is that March has now arrived.
-With that more cheerful thought in mind, we bring you a Visualization to music that is a favorite in our “Music is Brain Food” workshops.
+With that more cheerful thought in mind, we bring you a visualization to music that is one of our favorites.

 Click on the button below to go on your own journey.